-Qualified Energy Assessors can visit you in your home, and provide the following support:
+Croydon Healthy Homes can fund a qualified Energy Assessors to visit you in your home, and offer the following:

 - Advice about saving energy and reducing fuel bills whilst keeping warm in your home.

 - Advice on using the heating controls in your home, and ensuring they are set appropriately for the needs of your household

 - Advice about Smart Meters

 - Fitting FREE small energy and water saving measures such as LED lightbulbs, basic draft proofing around windows and doors, radiator reflective panels and aerating taps and showerheads.
 Electricity Monitors can be fitted to allow you to monitor your electricity use on an ongoing basis.
 All the measures will be discussed with you before they are fitted, and nothing will be fitted without your consent.

 - Review your home to see if larger energy efficiency measures can be fitted such as insulation, energy efficient boilers and heating controls , and assistance applying for regional and national grants such as through the London Mayor’s Warmer Homes scheme